SamMed05/c-cpp-notes/docs/cpp/swapping.md

 ## The solution

-We have many ways to solve this issue, but one of the easiest and more intuitive is to use the swapping algorithm, which permits to swap two variables without loosing their content.
+We have many ways to solve this issue, but one of the easiest and more intuitive is to use the swapping algorithm, which permits swapping the two variables without losing their content.

 The idea is to make a new **temporary variable**, usually called `temp`, where you store one of the two values of the variables you want to swap in order to prevent a value from being lost.
-In fact you then take back the value stored in it and put in the correct variable where you swapped its value, obtaining the desired result.
+You then take back the value stored in it and put in the correct variable where you swapped its value, obtaining the desired result.

 To explain this better, let me make an analogy with a real example.
 You have **three glasses**: